The Ellenbrook Men’s Shed

 Covers a full membership year July to June and is renewable every year in June.

-Tea, coffee, and biscuits are always available in the tearoom for which we ask for a gold coin daily contribution.
+Tea, coffee, and biscuits are always available in the tearoom.

-For prospective members, joining in June, the last month of the membership year, there is no charge for that year but will be required to pay the next year’s full fee of $50.
+For prospective members, joining in June, the last month of the membership year, there is no charge for that year, but members will be required to pay the next year’s full fee of $96.

 This fee for carers covers supervision of the operation of all equipment (if the member is qualified) and for the use of all services and facilities provided by Ellenbrook Men’s Shed.

 Attendance is limited to one day per week for a maximum of 3 months, after which time a full membership is required for the Carer.

 * When you join, we ask that you complete a medical form, which is inserted into an envelope, sealed, and held in the office.

 This form remains confidential and is only retrieved in the event of the member becoming ill or involved in an accident, in which case it is handed to the medical person in attendance.

 In addition to being able to meet and chat with other members of perhaps similar age and circumstance, we encourage you to use your skills to benefit the other members of the Shed and local community or simply enjoy a good chat over a cup of coffee or tea and a biscuit.

 Monthly Prize Draw